werezak/ExData_Plotting1/README.md

 When you are finished with the assignment, push your git repository to GitHub so that the GitHub version of your repository is up to date.
-There should be four PNG files and four R code files.
+There should be 4 PNG files and four R code files.

 The four plots that you will need to construct are shown below.